KonduitAI/konduit-serving-docs/quickstart/README.md

 {% page-ref page="../installation.md" %}

+Konduit Serving configuration files consist of `serving`, `steps` and `client` components.
 Save the configuration below as a text file named `hello-world.yaml` in your current directory:

 ```yaml
 serving: